-, d b calls the
+, d b with the cursor over a function definition calls the

 A debug menu appears above the expression, press

 n to step through each expression and see the inline result.